-Table 16: Kirkpatrick Model for Training Evaluation
+Table 18: Kirkpatrick Model for Training Evaluation

 Level Definition Summary Tool ILW Level 1 The degree to which participants find the training favorable, engaging, and relevant to their jobs.
 Did they like it?
-Smiley Sheets Highly Recommended Level 2 The degree to which participants acquire the intended knowledge, skills, attitude, confidence, and commitment based on their participation in the training.
+Smiley Sheets Highly Recommended (If not required by the used curriculum) Level 2 The degree to which participants acquire the intended knowledge, skills, attitude, confidence, and commitment based on their participation in the training.
 Did they learn something?
-Pre and Post Assessments Required Level 3 The degree to which participants apply what they learned during training when they are back on the job.
+Post Assessments Required Level 3 The degree to which participants apply what they learned during training when they are back on the job.
 Note: this level is not relevant for Illinois Works purposes.
 Can they do (task or skill) it?
 Task/Job Checklist Not Applicable Level 4 The degree to which targeted outcomes occur as a result of the training and the support and accountability package.
 Did it impact performance outcomes?
 Illinois Works Longitudinal Evaluation Required